sww1235/Pulse-Control/README.md

 WARNING: Do not run inside screen or tmux

 NOTE: the path specified in the above command and the paths specified in the bash script may not be correct for your system.
-It works on my mac running macOS 10.11.6 with a default install of Pulse Secure, but YMMV.
+It works on my mac running:

+-   macOS 10.11.6, Pulse Secure 5.2.5

+but YMMV.
 The bash script has variables for the paths so it will be easier to modify on your system.